nvaidya1/Documentation/README.md

 5. Start CloudWatch agent using AWS Systems Manager
 6. Access CloudWatch console and monitor the Logs and Metrics

+**Note**: All the steps, except Step 4, are similar for the Linux and Windows based EC2 instances.

 ## Step By Step Installation of CloudWatch Agent on EC2 and OnPrem Instances:

 ### Step 1.
 Create IAM Role for EC2 to access CloudWatch and AWS SSM Parameter Store: